A New Year has finally arrived.

 Some I did start and unfortunately they became larger and more complicated than I estimated.

 After that kerfuffle, my “analysis / paralysis” kicked in and it was tough to stay motivated.

 Despite mental pep talks I gave myself, to muster more resolve and dig deep – I realized a recharge and some mindful relaxation was sorely needed.

 Mental judo aside, the main imbroglio is that a small Breadery renovation unfortunately turned into a larger one.
 I’m not a good estimator of time when it comes to construction tasks apparently…?

 The worry is that if we don’t make time for this now, we won’t be able to get to it once the Spring/Summer season gets underway.

-Therefore we decided our baking break needs to be extended and unfortunately we won’t be attending any farmers markets or having on-farm pickup until the end of the month.
+Therefore we decided our baking break needs to be extended and unfortunately we won’t be attending any farmers markets or having on-farm pickup until February.